jorgeazevedo/node-sqlserver-unofficial/README.md

     $ node server.js

-and accessing `http://localhost:1337` will present the message
+and accessing `http://localhost:1337` will present a message similar to

+    node v0.10.5 x64.
     Query result - 1

 ## Azure deployment